Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 const now = new Date();

 fs.utimesSync('./file.txt', now, now);This is the programmatic equivalent of touch.
-Useful for forcing a rebuild (bump mtime so the build tool sees a "change"), preserving timestamps during file copies (copy the content, then set the copy's mtime to match the original), or testing time-dependent code.
+It is useful for forcing a rebuild by bumping mtime, preserving timestamps during file copies, or testing time-dependent code.

 A practical use of fs.utimes() in a backup tool: